César-Joseph Bourayne: As captain

-In September 1808, the British 22-gun frigate Laurel arrived off Isle de France, and soon after recaptured a Portuguese ship which had been taken as a prize by the French.
-Under a flag of truce, the captain of Laurel requested a boat to be sent out from Port Louis to retrieve French ladies captured on board the prize.
-On board the boat went an officer of Canonnière, to reconnoitre the capabilities of the English ship.
+In September 1808, the British 22-gun post-ship Laurel arrived off Isle de France, and soon after recaptured a Portuguese ship which had been taken as a prize by the French.
+Under a flag of truce, the captain of Laurel requested a boat to be sent out from Port Louis to retrieve French women captured on board the Portuguese prize.
+On board the boat went an officer of Canonnière, to reconnoitre the capabilities of Laurel.
 Bourayne was satisfied she was no match for Canonniere, and so set out to capture her.
-This he did, after a notably spirited defence from the smaller frigate.
+This he did, after a notably spirited defence from Laurel.